Basics Betting Guide for Horse Racing

-When AU bettors start betting on racing, they usually go in blind.
-That’s why we’ve created this basic guide to horse racing bets and strategies.
-We’ve also listed the best betting sites and basic tips to help any gambler get to grips with the sport.
-Our experts have broken down the biggest areas of the sports, but we have more detailed guides below.
+Our experts have broken down the basics of the sport, but we have more detailed guides below.
 So, when you’re comfortable with the bare bones, we have a few more tips to give.

-Before we begin, we need to add a disclaimer for Aussie bettors.
+Before we begin, we need to add a disclaimer for you.
 No strategy is guaranteed and there’s no way to win money every time.
-All forms of gambling are based on chance, so systems and tipsters that state otherwise are most likely a scam.
 Of course, that doesn’t mean that you’ll never win, but we have to advise careful race betting and researching at all times.